aws/aws-cdk-rfcs/text/0300-programmatic-toolkit.md

 We start with core functionalities and the most commonly used actions.
 A more detailed project plan will be provided when it is available.

-#### Milestone 1 // 8 two-dev-weeks
+#### Phase 1 // 6 two-dev-weeks

-Covers foundational features and the most commonly used actions.
+Foundational features and the most commonly used actions.

 * Actions: synth, deploy, watch, destroy
-* Event system
+* IoHost for messages & requests
-* structured errors
+* Structured errors
-* new packages
+* New packages
-* align configuration
-* implement options for cli-lib
-* generate options from toolkit interface
+* Toolkit class and changes to Cloud Executable

-#### Milestone 2 // 8 two-dev-weeks
+#### Phase 2 // 14 two-dev-weeks

 Added support for actions required to cover the complete lifecycle of a CDK app.
 Typed returns to increase support for even more complex scenarios.
 Use [Programmatic Toolkit] in `integ-runner` and integration tests.
+Jsii version of [Programmatic Toolkit].

 * Actions: bootstrap, list, diff, rollback
 * Typed Returns for all current actions
-* events for above actions
+* Messages & requests for above actions
-* integration Tests
-* integ-runner
+* integ-runner uses [Programmatic Toolkit]
+* new jsii package, replacement of cli-lib-alpha

-#### Milestone 3 // 4 two-dev-weeks
+#### Phase 3 // tbd

 GA.
-Added support for operational actions and release of the jsii toolkit.
+Added support for remaining actions.
+More configuration options.

-* Actions: context, metadata, notices, acknowledge, doctor, docs, gc
+* Actions: init, migrate, import, context, metadata, notices, acknowledge, doctor, docs, gc
-* Typed Returns for all above actions
-* events for above actions
+* Messages & requests for above actions
-* new jsii package, removal of cli-lib-alpha

-#### Milestone 4 // 4 two-dev-weeks

-GA.
-Added support for highly interactive actions.

-* Actions: init, migrate, import
-* Typed Returns for all above actions
+* Typed Returns for above actions
-* events for above actions
-* Hooks?
+* SdkProvider or SdkAuthConfig

 ### Are there any open issues that need to be addressed later?

 None.
 The project plan above covers all intended functionality.
+Possible extensions are noted in the design.

 ## Appendix